Abdominal Aortic Aneurysm (AAA)

 If not detected and treated in time, an abdominal aortic aneurysms can rupture allowing blood to spill into the body, often having fatal consequences.

 Medical sources report that torn abdominal aortic aneurysms are responsible for roughly 4% to 5% of sudden deaths in the United States.

-Board-certified vascular surgeons can diagnose and treat abdominal aortic aneurysms in a number of ways, oftentimes without the need for surgery.
+Board-certified vascular surgeons can diagnose and treat abdominal aortic aneurysms in a number of ways, often with minimally invasive surgery.

 Although the exact cause of abdominal aortic aneurysms is unknown, caucasian men over the age of 65 are most at risk of developing an abdominal aortic aneurysm, and they are four to six times more prevalent in males than in females.

 Other factors that are known to weaken the walls of the aorta, thereby increasing the risk of abdominal aortic aneurysms include:

 - Advanced age (older than 60 years)